wamikamalik/Schedule-Buzzers/README.md

 7) See all button in the food page
 8) Bus part
 9) Crashing on certain buttons- done
-10) calendar event is stored accorging to GMT, then device's calendar adds 8 hrs to make it Spore time. need to subtract 8 hrs while adding to calendar
+10) calendar event is stored accorging to GMT, then device's calendar adds 8 hrs to make it Spore time. need to subtract 8 hrs while adding to calendar - done!!

 Proposed Level of Achievement: Gemini